Longbourn: Plot

 Sarah is a young woman of marrying age.
 Orphaned, she came to work for the Bennet family with whom she still resides along with the other servants including the married Mr and Mrs Hill and the much younger Polly.
 Because of the Peninsular War, manservants are scarce.
 However, Mrs Hill is able to employ James Smith, a handsome but mysterious man whom Sarah is initially intrigued by.
 However, Sarah's attentions are quickly caught by a manservant at Netherfield Hall, a handsome black man who later reveals he is a former slave named Ptolemy Bingley.

-Because of the relationship between the Bingleys and the Bennets, Ptolemy often comes to Netherfield and has the opportunity to talk to Sarah who is intrigued by him.
+Because of the relationship between the Bingleys and the Bennets, Ptolemy often comes to Longbourn and has the opportunity to talk to Sarah who is intrigued by him.
 On the night of the Netherfield ball Sarah is tasked with staying up all night to receive the family when they come home.
 She gets drunk and makes her way to Netherfield where she runs into Ptolemy and the two share a drunken kiss.
 Shortly after he reveals that the entire Bingley family is returning to London.
 Sarah decides to join him, running away in the night, but James follows her and begs her to at least write a letter in advance so that she will not be socially ruined.
 Sarah kisses James in order to have a point of comparison with Ptolemy.
 She feels a closer connection with James and returns home with him and the two begin a secret sexual relationship.

 Elizabeth goes to visit the newly married Charlotte Collins and takes Sarah with her to London and Hunsford.
 Sarah does not meet Ptolemy on her travels and is more than happy to return to the Bennet household.
 However James has grown suspicious of Wickham, who frequently tries to befriend the staff, especially Polly.
 After catching a drunk Wickham trying to kiss Polly he hits him.
 Wickham reveals that he suspects that James has deserted the army and threatens to tell Mr. Bennet unless James leaves on his own.
 In the middle of the night James abandons the Bennet home which is only discovered by Polly and Mrs Hill in the morning.